vividfog/nordpool-predict-fi/README.md

 ## How long will this repository/data be updated?

-**I don't know yet.
-This is a hobby project, and there is zero guarantee to keep the code or data up to date in the long haul.
-That's why all the code and data is free and public.
-Feel free to fork the project and make it your own, or submit a pull request.
-I'm using these predictions myself and plan to keep this code working as a hobby project, until there's a new and more important hobby project.**
+**This is a hobby project, there is no guarantee to keep the code or data up to date in the long haul.
+That's why all the code and data is free and public.** Feel free to fork the project and make it your own, or submit a pull request.
+I'm using these predictions myself and plan to keep this code working as a hobby project, until there's a new and more important hobby project.

 > [!WARNING]
 >